oracle/graal/docs/tools/vscode/micronaut/k8s-support.md

 permalink: /tools/vscode/micronaut/kubernetes-support/
 ---

-# Deploy Micronaut Applications to Oracle Container Engine for Kubernetes
+## Deploy, Run and Debug Micronaut Applications in Kubernetes Cluster

 GraalVM Tools for Micronaut Extension added support for working with Kubernetes clusters based on Microsofts’s [Visual Studio Code Kubernetes Tools](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools).

-It is now possible to deploy and debug a Micronaut project to Kubernetes on Oracle Cloud with Oracle Container Engine for Kubernetes (OKE)](https://www.oracle.com/uk/cloud-native/container-engine-kubernetes/) environment.
+It is now possible to deploy, run and debug a Micronaut application in a Kubernetes cluster from VS Code.

+This guide is focused on and tested with Oracle Container Engine for Kubernetes (OKE)](https://www.oracle.com/uk/cloud-native/container-engine-kubernetes/) and Oracle Container Registry, but Kubernetes features should work in other environments.
-OKE is a fully-managed, scalable, and highly available service that you can use to deploy your containerized applications to the cloud.
+OKE is a fully-managed, scalable, and highly available service that you can use to deploy your containerized applications to Oracle Cloud.

 This guide will walk you through the process of deploying a Micronaut application to OKE from VS Code and debugging it.